Scifabric/app-flickrperson/doc/flickrperson.rst

 In this case we use the short name or slug to identify for which application we want the tasks.
-If the application is in the system, the function will call the method **getTask** to obtain all the available tasks for the application.
+If the application is in the system, the function will call the method **getTask** to obtain a new task to present for the users.

 .. js:function:: getTask(app_id)

    :param integer app_id: Application ID

+getTask uses the API call **/api/app/<id>/newtask** to request a new task for the given application ID.
+PyBossa for the moment picks tasks randomly, but in the future this will be improved.

-getTask will obtain all the available tasks in the system (as in the previous step, for the moment it is not possible to get the task for a given app ID via the API) and selects those ones that belong to the application.
-Then, it choses one randomly and fills in the HTML skeleton with the available information of the task:
+Then the new task is used to fill in the HTML skeleton with the available information of the task:

   * the Task ID
+  * the Image URL
+  * the question

 3. Saving the answer
 --------------------

 Once the task has been presented, the users can click the answer buttons: **Yes**, **No** or **I don't know**.
-Yes and No save the answer in the DB (check **/api/taskrun**) with information about the task and the answer, while the button **I don't know** simply loads another task as sometimes the image is not available (the Flickr user has delete it) or it is not clear if there is a human or not in the image (you only see one hand and nothing else).
+*Yes* and *No* save the answer in the DB (check **/api/taskrun**) with information about the task and the answer, while the button *I don't know* simply loads another task as sometimes the image is not available (the Flickr user has delete it) or it is not clear if there is a human or not in the image (you only see one hand and nothing else).

-flickrperson.js uses the function submitTask(answer) to stores the answer:
+The JS in the file *template.js* uses the function **submitTask(answer)** to stores the answer:

 .. js:function:: submitTask(answer)